 Founded in the early 1990s by two former Peace Corps volunteers & avid birders, Lapa Rios broke the ground and then set the bar for ecolodges and eco tourism in Costa Rica.
 The lodge is perched on a ridge within a 1,000 acre private rainforest reserve on the wild Osa Peninsula, one of the areas least impacted by humans in Costa Rica.
 Accompanied by expert naturalist guides, guests discover the magic of the Pacific Coastal tropical rainforest and Golfo Dulce, one of just four tropical fjords in the world and a favorite habitat of sea turtles, dolphins and whales.
 Corcovado National Park is nearby, but wildlife viewing within the preserve, particularly for birds, is nearly as prolific.

 17 spacious stand-alone bungalows are positioned along the ridge and offer views of the shimmering blue gulf and rainforest canopy.
 Interior spaces are completely screened and beds have mosquito netting though it is rarely needed.
 Large open-air decks wrap around each bungalow and are an excellent spot for birdwatching, relaxing in the hammock or enjoying a refreshing outdoor shower.
 Lodge staff thoughtfully deliver coffee, hot chocolate or tea directly to the rooms in early morning so guests can relax and experience the morning sounds of birdcalls and howler monkeys.
-Lapa Rios Lodge is the founding member of the National Geographic Unique Lodges of the World collection and continues to lead the way in blending luxury with sustainable environmental practices, community involvement and impactful guest experiences.
+Lapa Rios Lodge is the founding member of the National Geographic Unique Lodges of the World collection.
+In 2019, Lapa Rios was purchased by the owners of Pacuare Lodge, a fellow National Geographic Unique Lodges property.
+Under their leadership, Lapa Rios continues to set a leading example of how to blend luxury with sustainable environmental practices, community involvement and impactful guest experiences.

 Bungalows - Identical except for bed configuration.
 1 King or 2 Queen beds.